 Realistically, people can simply buy sex toys and other sexual and romantic products online and in adult stores.
 But, that approach is embarrassing for many and a lot of people simply wouldn’t know what they are looking for.
 So, there is some merit to the approach of this MLM.

-But, the unusual product line does also create some challenges.
+But, the unusual product line does also creates some challenges.
 The biggest of these is that you have a relatively narrow audience.

 In particular, people who are sex-positive and regularly use sex toys and other products probably already shop in adult stores or online.
 Those environments will tend to provide a wider selection than Pure Romance and will often offer better prices as well.
 For example, many online stores regularly have discounts, which can dramatically drop down the prices of many products.